RomanCLV/DUAV2023/README.md

 ## GPIO configuration
 You can use execute the python script `./sources/automate/test_servo.py` to verify that the communication between the Raspberry and the Servo works.
 You have to specify the GPIOs used.
-You must be root to run the scipts in the `automate` folder.
-Use `sudo` before the command if needed.

 Examples :